sbustamante/ComputationalMethods/README.md

 ### **Test 3 (25%)**

-This test is entirely comprehended by a [computational activity](http://nbviewer.ipython.org/github/sbustamante/ComputationalMethods/blob/master/activities/test3.ipynb) due to *due to:* **Mar 17, Midnight** (100% of the test).
+This test is entirely comprehended by a [computational activity](http://nbviewer.ipython.org/github/sbustamante/ComputationalMethods/blob/master/activities/test3.ipynb) *due to:* **Mar 17, Midnight** (100% of the test).